jorgerazox/jorgerazox/README.md

 - 👋 Hi, I’m @jorgerazox
-- 👀 I’m interested in improve cloud & code skills.
+- 👀 I’m interested in improve Cloud & IaC skills.
-- 🌱 I’m currently learning AWS & Javascript.
+- 🌱 I’m currently learning AWS/Terraform
 - 💞️ I’m looking to collaborate on any project where I can learn.
-- 📫 How to reach me
+- 📫 How to reach me jorgerazox@gmail.com

 <!---
 jorgerazox/jorgerazox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.